Blog

 Model the consumption before you commit

-Turn on the assistive Copilot features broadly — they are safe and immediately useful.
-Approach autonomous agents as scoped pilots: one mailbox, one process, a human reviewing every action, and a clear read on consumption.
+Turn on the assistive Copilot features broadly; they are safe and immediately useful.
+Approach autonomous agents as scoped pilots: one mailbox, one process, a person reviewing every action, and a clear read on consumption.
 Widen scope only once the audit trail and the numbers both check out.

-This is neither dismissal nor hype.
 The technology is genuinely good and getting better with each wave.
 Adopted with judgement, it removes real work; adopted blindly, it adds cost and risk.
-The job of a good partner is to tell you, honestly, which features are in which camp for your business.

 ← All articles